learn-co-students/sql-complex-joins-readme-v-000/README.md

 ON Teacher.teacher_id = Student.teacher_id;
 ```

-This query returns only the teacher with the `id = 1` because students 1, 2, and 3 are all in the first teacher's class.
+This query returns only the teacher with the `id = 1` because student 1 is in the first teacher's class.

 ```
 teacher_id  |  student_id